ABOUT

 The Great Northern Brahman Sale is an annual brahman sale offering an outstanding line-up of brahman bulls, females and breed-leading genetics.

-Held on the third Thursday and Friday in October each year, the sale will be celebrating its fourth year running in 2023 with a strong line-up of bulls coming back to this years’ sale, as well as the well-loved Heifer and Genetics sale the night before.
+Held on a Thursday and Friday at the end of October each year, the sale will be celebrating its fifth year running in 2024 with a strong line-up of bulls coming back to this years’ sale, as well as the well-loved Heifer and Genetics sale the night before.

 Each year the sale is held in the Whitsundays, providing an opportunity for brahman breeders across Australia to come and purchase breed-leading sires, heifers and genetics while making a holiday of their trip in Airlie Beach, Queensland.